mailpile/www.mailpile.is/blog/2014-11-21_To_PGP_MIME_Or_Not.md

 ## What does the recipient see?

-If a recipient's mail client understands Email Manifests, the message can be rendered just as nicely as if it were sent using PGP/MIME, except the protected headers can be marked as secure.
+If a recipient's mail client understands Email Manifests, the message can be rendered just as nicely as if it were sent using PGP/MIME, with the added benefit that protected headers can be marked as secure.

 A PGP-aware mail client that doesn't understand the Manifest will see simplified headers, and the text-part of the e-mail will have some extra clutter at the top, From, To, Subject etc, and a notice at the bottom.
 The attachments may need to be renamed or extracted from a ZIP archive before they are useful.
+They will also see the Email Manifest itself as an attachment, which they can decrypt and read if they would like to manually confirm the message was delivered intact.

 A mail client with no support for PGP, will present the user with encrypted text and attachments they can save to disk for offline processing.

-So overall, this improves the security of Mailpile users (or others supporting Email Manifests), makes life somewhat less convenient for the users of other PGP-aware mail software, and dramatically improves interoperability with mail clients and plugins that do not understand PGP/MIME, including webmail users.
+So compared to PGP/MIME, this approach improves the security of Mailpile users (or others supporting Email Manifests), makes life somewhat less convenient for the users of other PGP/MIME-aware mail software, and dramatically improves interoperability with mail clients and plugins that do not understand PGP/MIME, including webmail users.

 ## Conclusion